Anti-Bot

 Is Incapsula the same as Imperva WAF?

-Incapsula is the cloud-hosted product; Imperva WAF historically referred to the on-prem appliance.
-Since Imperva consolidated branding around 2020 the names are used interchangeably, and the cookie signatures are identical.
+Incapsula is the cloud-hosted product; Imperva WAF historically referred to the on-prem appliance (software running on the customer's own hardware).
+Since Imperva consolidated its branding around 2020, the names are used interchangeably, and the cookie signatures are identical.

-Why is Incapsula easier to bypass than Akamai or DataDome?
+Why is Incapsula's architecture simpler than Akamai or DataDome?

 It predates the modern bot-management category.
-There is no behavioural ML, no WASM challenge, no multi-request trust accumulation.
-Layer 1 (TLS + IP) is the bulk of the detection, which curl_cffi handles by design.
+There is no behavioural ML, no WASM challenge (a heavier check compiled to WebAssembly), and no multi-request trust accumulation (where trust is built up over several requests).
+Layer 1 — TLS plus IP — is the bulk of the detection, which is why its design feels closer to a traditional WAF than to newer scoring systems.

 What does the X-Iinfo header tell me?

-It is a 4-segment debug code with the request type, account ID, policy that fired, and round-trip metrics.
-Customers use it to debug false positives.
-For scrapers it is mainly useful as a vendor identifier and to confirm whether the policy is rate-limit (RT) or fingerprint (NNNN).
+It is a 4-segment debug code containing the request type, account ID, the policy that fired, and round-trip metrics.
+Site owners use it to debug false positives.
+For scrapers it is mainly useful as a vendor identifier and to confirm whether the policy that triggered is a rate-limit (shown as RT) or a fingerprint check (shown as NNNN).